 The sky is the limit at the Edwards AFB Aero Club.
 Experience the thrill of piloting an aircraft.
-Your local Aero Club provides many stages of flight training, from your first introductory flight through to solo, then on to private instrument and commercial instructor ratings.
+Your local Aero Club provides many stages of flight training, from your first introductory flight through to solo, then on to private, instrument, commercial and instructor ratings.
 The choice is yours.
-Whether your aim is recreational or a career path, your Aero Club will train you to the highest standard with safety always foremost.
+Whether your aim is recreational or a career path, the Aero Club instructors will train you to the highest standard with safety always foremost.

-Only 21 clubs exist worldwide and you’ll find one of the best right here at Edwards.
+Only 21 Air Force Aero Clubs exist worldwide and you’ll find one of the best right here at Edwards.
 This is a comprehensive program, designed to recognize excellence in five areas: operations, programs, training, facilities, and customer service.
 The Edwards Aero Club currently has about one hundred fifty active members, all of them somehow affiliated with the military.
 Aero Clubs lets military personnel in non-flying jobs, civilian employees, retirees, contractors, along with family members learn what flying is all about.

 Provide members an environment to support the Air Force mission and encourage participation in professional aviation training programs by providing safe, low cost aircraft operations.
 Promote camaraderie and morale through the development of aeronautical skill and the appreciation of aviation principles

 AIRCRAFT RENTAL RATES